Julie Cronshaw

 Ms Cronshaw is a graduate of the Royal Ballet School’s Teacher’s Training Course and has danced professionally in ballet companies in Germany, the United States and Russia.
 She began teaching in the United States returning to England in 1994 to open Highgate Ballet School a year later.

 The consequences of false positions are fatal.
 Simplicity in any style demands the greatest perfection.
-Jean-Georges Noverre, Lettres What are Cecchetti’s Eight Directions of the Body?
+Jean-Georges Noverre (1727-1810), Lettres sur la danse et les ballets What are Cecchetti’s Eight Directions of the Body?
 And why should they be studied?
 First, a “declaration of interest”.
-The author is Cecchetti-trained and teaches Cecchetti Method to amateur and pre-professional dancers.
-Whilst there…
+The author is Cecchetti-trained and teaches Cecchetti…

-Ballet’s Secret Code: Les Jours de la Semaine d’Enrico Cecchetti Ballet’s Secret Code, a documentary on YouTube https://youtu.be/ZGT4g7FHSvA?si=DxcWJ8w7DwiXP3Ej 00:03 Documentaire tourné sous la direction artistique de Julie Cronshaw, professeur de danse classique, ex-danseuse professionnelle, diplômée du Royal Ballet School Teacher’s Training Course (1986).
-00:11 “Fair Use” Le présent contenu est protégé par le Fair…
+Ballet’s Secret Code, a documentary on YouTube The French transcript: Les Jours de la Semaine d’Enrico Cecchetti https://youtu.be/ZGT4g7FHSvA?si=DxcWJ8w7DwiXP3Ej 00:03 Documentaire tourné sous la direction artistique de Julie Cronshaw, professeur de danse classique, ex-danseuse professionnelle, diplômée du Royal Ballet School Teacher’s Training Course (1986).
+00:11 “Fair Use” Le présent contenu est protégé par…

 I fell back in love with Cecchetti.
 As a very young boy, my aunt had a Tretchikoff print of the Dying Swan in her living room.
 I used to stare and stare at it.
 Not knowing what ballet was yet.
 But I fell in love with ballet already.
 When I went to primary school…